 In September 2010 Riccardo Muti became music director of the Chicago Symphony Orchestra.
 The same year he was named musician of the year by Musical America.
 In 2011 his live recording of the Verdi Requiem with the Chicago Symphony Orchestra and Chorus won two Grammy Awards, for best classical album and best choral performance.

 In 2011 Riccardo Muti not only received the coveted Birgit Nilsson Prize, the Prince of Asturias Prize for the Arts and an Opera News Award, but he was also appointed an honorary member of the Vienna Philharmonic and honorary director for life of Teatro dell’Opera di Roma.
 In 2012 he was awarded the highest papal honour when Pope Benedict XVI appointed him a Knight of the Grand Cross First Class of the Order of St Gregory the Great.
 In 2016 he was honoured by the Japanese government with the Order of the Rising Sun, Gold and Silver Star.
 In October 2018 Riccardo Muti received the prestigious Praemium Imperiale for his life’s work.
+In 2021 he received the Great Gold Medal of Honour for services to the Republic of Austria, presented to him during the Salzburg Festival.
+In October 2021 he was appointed a Foreign honorary member of the Russian Academy of Arts.

 In July 2015 Riccardo Muti set up a further scheme for training young musicians, when the first Riccardo Muti Opera Academy for young conductors, répétiteurs and singers attracted participants from all over the world to the Teatro Alighieri in Ravenna.
 The aim of the academy is to pass on to young musicians Riccardo Muti’s experience and mastery and to familiarize audiences with the complex process that goes into performing opera.